nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 _________________________________
 ```

+##### Scenario 3: Getting help to understand `help` command

+Let us assume that you want to use the help command but you are unsure of how to read it.

-You can even get help on how to use the help command by typing in `help help` as shown in the following screenshot
+You can do this by typing `help help`.

+The output from the program should be:

 ```
 help help
 _________________________________